-- 7.1 Kaska participation in the process as described in section 5 of Appendix E is funded under this Agreement. - 7.2 Both parties will work cooperatively to acquire funds to further the effective management and monitoring of Fish and Wildlife resources, as may be necessary from time to time, including third party funding opportunities.
+- 7.1 Kaska Dena participation in the process as described in section 5 of Appendix F is funded under this Agreement. - 7.2 Both Parties will work cooperatively to acquire funds for projects, as may be necessary from time to time, including third party funding opportunities.

-APPENDIX F
+APPENDIX G

-CONSERVANCIES, PARKS AND PROTECTED AREAS COLLABORATIVE MANAGEMENT FRAMEWORK
+MINES AND MINERAL ACTIVITIES COLLABORATIVE MANAGEMENT FRAMEWORK